Welcome to the the Office of Research, Sponsored Programs & Grants

 Federal, state, and university regulations require that the use of human participants in research be reviewed by an Institutional Review Board (IRB).

 CGU is committed to the ethical treatment of research participants, to IRB procedures that comply with current federal regulations and with CGU guidelines and standards, and to help prepare students for roles as researchers in other institutions.
-The information in this overview is intended to provide a beginning guide for submission of information to the CGU IRB.
-Fuller documentation and related federal guidelines are available on the IRB website.
 An application that describes the proposed project and protections of research participants is an essential part of this effort.
 The IRB is available to advise and assist all faculty, students, and staff with this process.

 At CGU, the IRB is responsible for the following: